-Every year Siemens honors particularly outstanding researchers and developers as Inventors of the Year in five categories: Talents, Open Innovation, Outstanding Invention, Lifetime Achievement and Design and User Experience.
+Every year Siemens honors particularly outstanding researchers and developers as Inventors of the Year in five categories: Newcomers, Open Innovation, Outstanding Invention, Lifetime Achievement and Design and User Experience.
 Their innovations have significantly contributed to the company’s success while also benefiting society.
-In times in which information technology and operational technology are converging, our inventors create technologies that are bridging those worlds and transforming the everyday.
-They make sure that cities are more livable, our travelling safer and industries more efficient, and they promote sustainability in society.
-In 2020, the 22 awarded inventors come from Germany, Spain, France, Israel, India, China and the United States.
-Dive into the worlds of researchers, developers and designers.
+Where information technology and operational technology converge, those inventors create technologies that bridge those worlds and transform everyday lives.
+They make our traveling more sustainable, our industries smarter, and they help to protect our health.
+In 2021, the 15 awarded inventors have their origins in the US, India, Israel, UK, Poland and Germany.

-The newcomers: They may be fairly recent graduates, but these prizewinners have already come up with many inventions after working at Siemens for only a few years.
+After working at Siemens for only a few years, these prizewinners have already developed many inventions.
 Their enthusiasm for technology, their creativity, and their determination have earned them and their work tremendous respect and recognition in specialist circles.

 The crossover artists.
 Like all inventors, they like to think outside the box.
-And they take this one step further by completely changing perspectives from time to time.
-As highly innovative engineers, they know which technologies have what it takes to be successful.
-In such open innovation projects, researchers from Siemens, from universities or startups are jointly developing new approaches.
+Highly innovative engineers know which technologies have what it takes to be successful.
+Researchers from Siemens, from universities or startups are jointly developing new approaches in open innovation projects.

-Game changers earn high marks with an outstanding invention.
-With their inventions, the prizewinners have set new standards in their field of technology.
-An industrially significant invention or an improvement to an existing product led to a business success, or a new approach helped solve a social problem or improved people’s lives.
+Those game changers earn high marks with an outstanding invention.
+They have set new standards in their field of technology.
+An industrially significant invention or an improvement to an existing product led to business success, or a new approach helped solve a social problem and improved people’s lives.

-As the trend setters for innovation at Siemens, inventors are honored who have worked at Siemens for at least 15 years and who have come up with an impressive number of inventions over the course of their careers that were granted numerous business-relevant patents.
-After their long careers, the recipients can be proud of the significant contributions they have made to Siemens’ success as an innovative company.
+Inventors who have worked at Siemens for at least 15 years and have come up with an impressive number of inventions that were granted numerous business-relevant patents are awarded for their lifetime achievement.
+After their long careers, the recipients can be proud of the significant contributions to Siemens’ success as an innovative company.